iPad Magic Keyboard

 The keys are great.
 I said it above, but I’ll say it again: finally.
 Although the 11-inch size (for my iPad Air, 4th generation) was a touch small for my large hands, there’s no getting around how great it feels to type on this thing.

 If Apple’s keyboards forevermore hit this level of travel and clickyness, I think the typing world would find it perfectly acceptable.
-At this point, why don’t we all consider portable keyboards a solved problem space.
-No more innovation.
+At this point, can we consider keyboards a solved problem space?
+No more innovation needed.
 Hard stop.

 There’s backlighting, which is nice.
 I don’t need it, but I appreciate the subtle glow in the early nights of autumn.